ThomasSchinca/ShapeFinder_conflict/README.md

 # Shapefinder: Replication Data

-This repository contains the reproduction data for the paper "Accounting for variability in conflict dynamics: A pattern-based predictive model" introducing **Shapefinder**, a shape-based model designed to predict conflict fatalities.
+This repository contains the replication data for the paper "Accounting for variability in conflict dynamics: A pattern-based predictive model" introducing **Shapefinder**, a shape-based model designed to predict conflict fatalities.

 ## Overview
 The repository includes the necessary scripts and data to replicate the results presented in the paper.
 The primary script, `compare.py`, executes the Shapefinder model and generates output files that visualize and store prediction results.